UPDATED MAY 2017

 Most of the fossils are Colombian Mammoths, though three Woolly Mammoths have also been found.
 Fossils from 85 other Ice Age species, as well as information on ancient rocks and plant life, have also been found.

-If anyone in your family loves fossils, the Mammoth Site is an obvious slam dunk.
+If anyone in your family loves fossils, the Mammoth Site is a slam dunk.
 What impressed me most is how easy it is to identify the mammoth fossils.
 Skulls, tusks and bodies are obviously and abundantly embedded in the rock.

-If you plan ahead, the Mammoth Site provides Junior Paleontologist Excavation Programs for kids and teens.
+If you plan ahead, the Mammoth Site offers Junior Paleontologist Excavation Programs for kids and teens for an additional fee.
 It looked fun, but registration for the next program was closed by the time we learned about it during our visit.
-The website assures families that kids will get dirty, and photography is encouraged.
-It’s a fun photo op waiting to happen.
-Additional fees are changed for these programs.
+Your kids will get dirty, and photography is encouraged.

 The Mammoth Site is a great example of how delightful an unexpected discovery can be.
 Workers were surprised when they uncovered a huge cache of mammoth fossils in 1974.
 Our family was pleasantly surprised by the Mammoth Site too.